History of the transistor: Origins of transistor concept

 The first patent for the field-effect transistor principle was filed in Canada by Austrian-Hungarian physicist Julius Edgar Lilienfeld on October 22, 1925, but Lilienfeld published no research articles about his devices, and his work was ignored by industry.
 In 1934 German physicist Dr. Oskar Heil patented another field-effect transistor.
 There is no direct evidence that these devices were built, but later work in the 1990s show that one of Lilienfeld's designs worked as described and gave substantial gain.
-Legal papers from the Bell Labs patent show that William Shockley and a co-worker at Bell Labs, Gerald Pearson, had built operational versions from Lilienfeld's patents, yet they never referenced this work in any of their later research papers or historical articles.
+Legal papers from the Bell Labs patent show that William Shockley and a co-worker at Bell Labs, Gerald Pearson, had built operational versions from Lilienfeld's patents, though their final transistor designs were based on different principles.

 The Bell Lab's work on the transistor emerged from war-time efforts to produce extremely pure germanium "crystal" mixer diodes, used in radar units as a frequency mixer element in microwave radar receivers.
-UK researchers had produced models using a tungsten filament on a germanium disk, but these were difficult to manufacture and not particularly robust.
-Bell's version was a single-crystal design that was both smaller and completely solid.
 A parallel project on germanium diodes at Purdue University succeeded in producing the good-quality germanium semiconducting crystals that were used at Bell Labs.
 Early tube-based circuits did not switch fast enough for this role, leading the Bell team to use solid-state diodes instead.

 After the war, Shockley decided to attempt the building of a triode-like semiconductor device.
 He secured funding and lab space, and went to work on the problem with Bardeen and Brattain.
 John Bardeen eventually developed a new branch of quantum mechanics known as surface physics to account for the "odd" behavior they saw, and Bardeen and Walter Brattain eventually succeeded in building a working device.